A quick-cooking chicken curry that’s abundantly flavored, rich and creamy, sweet and spicy, cooked in 25 minutes or less. Truly, a curry in a hurry!

 1 medium apple, diced

-Melt butter in large saucepan.
-Saute onion and garlic until translucent.
-Add ginger, curry, red pepper, chili powder, turmeric, sugar, salt, and pepper.
+Melt butter in a large saucepan.
+Saute the onion until it becomes translucent.
+Add the garlic, ginger, curry, red pepper, carrot, chili powder, turmeric, sugar, salt, and pepper.
 Cook until fragrant, about 3 minutes.
-Add flour and cook about another minute.
+Add the flour and cook about another minute.
 It will resemble a paste or roux.
-Slowly add chicken broth and bring to a boil.
-Add diced apple and simmer until apple is tender.
+Slowly add the chicken broth and bring to a boil.
+Add the diced apple, reduce to a simmer and cook until the apple is tender.
 About 15 minutes.
-Add cooked chicken and heat through.
+Add the cooked chicken and heat through.

 Serve over rice (white or brown).